crondog/arch-flo/README.md

 6: Profit

+## Booting with MultiROM

+You will need to follow the guide at http://forum.xda-developers.com/showthread.php?t=2457063 first.

+1: The initcpio hooks have been modified to support this, so if you were using the old ones, you have to replace them with the new.
+You currently can't boot the same installation via both fastboot and MultiROM.

+2: Boot the Nexus into Android recovery mode.
+Make sure /data is mounted. /data/media/0/multirom cannot be seen from normal Android.

+3: Create a ROM folder for ArchLinuxARM.

+  adb shell mkdir /data/media/0/multirom/roms/ArchLinuxARM

+4: Push the included rom_info.txt file. (it's a plaintext config file documented at https://github.com/Tasssadar/multirom/wiki/Add-support-for-new-ROM-type)

+  adb push rom_info.txt /data/media/0/multirom/roms/ArchLinuxARM/

+5: Move your root image to /data/media/0/multirom/roms/ArchLinuxARM/root.img

+6: Make sure you have the kernel and ramdisk in /data/media/0/multirom/roms/ArchLinuxARM/boot/vmlinuz and /data/media/0/multirom/roms/ArchLinuxARM/boot/initrd.img.

+6a: Mount the image, and copy them (with the same name) to /boot/ in it.

 ## To get WiFi Working

 A normal Nexus 7 Flo boot will call /system/bin/conn_init which does a whole